14 General Safety Rules You Should Teach Your Children

 As a parent, you may want to always be present near your kid.
 But this is not possible.
 You have to let your kid venture out without you.
 There are places where your kid will meet others in your absence, for example, at school.
 Your kid may also need to be at the daycare or at home with a nanny.
 Also, it is important to prepare your kid for basic safety steps in the event of an emergency.

-Here we list out 10 kids safety rules, that will help in ensuring safety at school and home:
+Here we list out 14 safety rules for children, that will help in ensuring safety at school and home:

 Kids practice memorizing the number

 Your kid may be small but it is important to teach basic contact details like your and your partner’s name and contact number.
-Your kid should be able to share your contact number with someone in case of an emergency.
+Your kid should be able to share your contact number with someone in case of an emergency (1).
 Also, knowing where home is and any nearby landmark is also important.
 Help your kid memorize these with regular practice at home.
-Also, help your kid memorize a backup number to call, like a grandparent, uncle or aunt.
+Also, help your kid memorize a backup number to call, like a grandparent, uncle, or aunt.
+For young children, help memorize this essential information through mnemonics or by having them sing or rhyme and incorporate it into games like ‘Simon Says Call Mommy’ (2).

 protip_icon Quick fact

-In America, a child goes missing or is kidnapped every 40 seconds (1).
+The report from the Illinois Department of Children and Family Services (DCFS) states that in America, a child goes missing or is kidnapped every 40 seconds (14).

-2. Safety Rule #2 Do Not Eat Anything Given By A Stranger:
+2. Do Not Eat Anything Given By A Stranger

 No climbing over the fence

+The Royal Society for the Prevention of Accidents (RoSPA) states that falls are the most common cause of accidents at home, accounting for about 44% of all children’s accidents (8).
+Climbing on a fence is one of the major reasons for falls in children.
 Your kid may be playing ball and suddenly it bounces off to a space inside a fence.
 Teach your kid never to try and retrieve something by climbing through a fence.
-If something like this happens, your kid should ask the help of a grown up, but never go near a fence.
+If something like this happens, your kid should ask the help of a grown-up but never go near a fence.

-5. Safety Rule #5 Playing Or Experimenting With Fire Is Not Allowed:
+8. Playing Or Experimenting With Fire Is Not Allowed

 Fire safety rules for kids